-8.3.2.9.3.2.
+9.3.2.
 Performance Improvement

-- A. Continuously monitor and evaluate the quality and appropriateness of patient care provided within the clinical service; - (1) Recommended for approval by the Credentials Committee and MEC the criteria to be used in conduct of Ongoing Professional Practice Evaluation (OPPE) and conduct OPPE for each Member of the Clinical Service at least every six (6) months.
-Data used to complete OPPE forms will be maintained and stored in each Clinical Service for the duration of each medical staff Member's tenure, but in no event less than ten (10) years. - Monitor and evaluate the quality and appropriateness of patient care provided by the attending staff; - Monitor and evaluate the quality and appropriateness of House Staff supervision by attending staff; - (4) -Monitor and evaluate the quality and appropriateness of patient care provided by House Staff. - B. Continuously monitor the professional performance of all individuals who have delineated clinical privileges and affiliated professionals in the Clinical Service, and report thereon to the Credentials Committee as part of the reappointment process and at such other times as may be indicated;
+- A. Continuously monitor and evaluate the quality and appropriateness of patient care provided within the clinical service; - 1) Recommended for approval by the Credentials Committee and MEC the criteria to be used in conduct of Ongoing Professional Practice Evaluation (OPPE) and conduct OPPE for each Member of the Clinical Service at least every six (6) months.
+Data used to complete OPPE forms will be maintained and stored in each Clinical Service for the duration of each medical staff Member's tenure, but in no event less than ten (10) years. - 2) Monitor and evaluate the quality and appropriateness of patient care provided by the attending staff; - 3) Monitor and evaluate the quality and appropriateness of House Staff supervision by attending staff; - 4) Monitor and evaluate the quality and appropriateness of patient care provided by House Staff. - B. Continuously monitor the professional performance of all individuals who have delineated clinical privileges and affiliated professionals in the Clinical Service, and report thereon to the Credentials Committee as part of the reappointment process and at such other times as may be indicated; - C. Hold regular Performance Improvement Conferences no less than quarterly to present and discuss specific patient cases and best practices; - D. Appoint ad hoc committees and working groups as necessary to carry out quality improvement activities; - E. Conduct a Focused Professional Practice Evaluation (FPPE) of any individual with privileges in the Clinical Service if there is a reasonable basis to be concerned that the individual's professional qualifications, clinical ability, judgment, character, physical or mental health, emotional stability, professional ethics or other matters might directly or indirectly affect patient care.

-- C. Hold regular Performance Improvement Conferences no less than quarterly to present and discuss specific patient cases and best practices; - Appoint ad hoc committees and working groups as necessary to carry out quality improvement activities; - E. Conduct a focus review-Focused Professional Practice Evaluation (FPPE) of any individual with privileges in the Clinical Service if there is a reasonable basis to be concerned that the individual's professional qualifications, clinical ability, judgment, character, physical or mental health, emotional stability, professional ethics or other matters might directly or indirectly affect patient care. - The focus reviewFPPE shall consider the individual's overall performance as well as specific cases.
-Comparison with historical, departmental and external benchmarks may be considered. - 6) (2)-A peer review panel may be appointed to conduct a focus review FPPE. - Recommendations from a focus reviewFPPE may be used as the basis for continued routine monitoring and education or for pursuing formal corrective action.
+- 5) The FPPE shall consider the individual's overall performance as well as specific cases.
+Comparison with historical, departmental and external benchmarks may be considered. - 6) A peer review panel may be appointed to conduct a FPPE. - 7) Recommendations from a FPPE may be used as the basis for continued routine monitoring and education or for pursuing formal corrective action.

-8.3.3.9.3.3.
+9.3.3.
 Education and Research

-- A. Be accountable to the Vice Dean and the UCSF Department Chairs for the conduct of graduate and undergraduate medical education and UCSF based research programs conducted in his/her Clinical Service; - B. Be responsible for the establishment, implementation and effectiveness of the orientation and supervision of the teaching, education and research programs in the Clinical Service.
+- A. Be accountable to the Vice Dean and the UCSF Department Chairs for the conduct of graduate and undergraduate medical education and UCSF based research programs conducted in his/herthe Chief's Clinical Service; - B. Be responsible for the establishment, implementation and effectiveness of the orientation and supervision of the teaching, education and research programs in the Clinical Service.

-8.3.4.9.3.4.
+9.3.4.
 Administration